-TVA has nine contracts with nine wind farms for the purchase of 1,542 megawatts of energy.
+TVA has eight contracts with eight wind farms for the purchase of 1,242 megawatts of energy.
 The majority of the wind contracts are the result of a TVA request for proposals issued in December 2008.
 The other contracts are as follows:

-In September 2010, EDP Renewables North America LLC began supplying 115 megawatts from its Pioneer Prairie Wind Farm in Howard and Mitchell counties in Iowa.
-Beginning in January 2012, an additional 83 megawatts was being supplied from the same facility.
-With that, TVA had contracted for all 198 megawatts of the facility's output, generated by 131 Vesta 1.65-megawatt turbines.
-An additional contract for 101 megawatts also began delivering energy in January 2012 from the company's Lost Lakes Wind Farm.
+In November 2011, EDP Renewables North America LLC began supplying 104 megawatts from its Pioneer Prairie Wind Farm in Howard and Mitchell counties in Iowa.
+An additional contract for 55 megawatts also began delivering energy in January 2012 from the company's Lost Lakes Wind Farm.

-In January 2012, ENEL Green Power LLC began supplying 201 megawatts from its Caney River Wind Farm in Elk County, Kan.
-The power is generated by 111 Vesta turbines.
+In January 2012, ENEL Green Power LLC began supplying 201 megawatts from its Caney River Wind Farm in Elk County, Kansas.

 NextEra Energy Resources LLC supplies 315 megawatts of wind energy: